sudocoms3009/registration-app/README.md

-# registration-app
+# Faculty Registration App
-Wits Registration App
+This is a mobile app for Wits students to view their registration details, what they may/may noy qualify for.